SleipnirGroup/Sleipnir/README.md

 > Sparsity and Linearity-Exploiting Interior-Point solver - Now Internally Readable

-Named after Odin's eight-legged horse from Norse mythology, Sleipnir is a linearity-exploiting sparse nonlinear constrained optimization problem solver that uses the interior-point method.
+Named after Odin's eight-legged horse from Norse mythology, Sleipnir is a linearity-exploiting reverse mode autodiff library, interior-point method, and nonlinear program solver DSL for C++23 and Python.
+The DSL automatically chooses the best solver based on the problem structure.

 ```cpp
 #include <print>